starknet-edu/starknetbook/src/ch05-02-03-cryptographic-primitives.md

 2017](https://vitalik.ca/general/2017/11/09/starks_part_1.html)).

-"With the T standing for "transparent", ZK-STARKs resolve one of the primary weaknesses of ZK-SNARKs, its reliance on a 'trusted setup´."
+"With the T standing for "transparent", ZK-STARKs resolve one of the primary weaknesses of ZK-SNARKs, its reliance on a 'trusted setup'."
 [(Vitalik 2017)](https://vitalik.ca/general/2017/11/09/starks_part_1.html).

 # Commitment Schemes